yanyan-li/normal_depth_gt_of_NYU2/README.md

 ----

-**Step 3: generate normal maps and planar masks**
+**Step 3: generate plane-based normal maps and planar masks**

+This part comes from C++ code, which requires the OpenCV lib.

 RGB and Depth frames have been synchronized.
 Then we can obtain the intrinsic parameters for normal estimation.

 ```
 % The maximum depth used, in meters.